jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 For decades, every American car shared the same handful of standardized headlight designs—universal, cheap, and always in stock.
 But the sealed-beam technology was getting old.
 When deregulation came in 1983, innovation arrived with it—halogen, then LED—but then ran away entirely.

+Basically, we didn’t upgrade standard parts and make new kinds of products to fill different niches.
+Instead, we used better robotics and design software to diverisfy parts to recreate the same end-products.

 Today there are thousands of unique headlight assemblies, each specific to one model and trim level, and priced accordingly:

 | | **1982 Sealed Beam** | **2026 Headlight Assembly** |